A note on the title. [1]

 A young guy with a sandy brown mop of hair, t-shirt, khakis, and sneakers crouched about 10 feet from where I stood in Dilli Haat, an outdoor crafts market in New Delhi, and focused his telephoto lens.
 My eyes followed the direction he pointed his camera, where I saw it to be aimed at one of the artisans who had come to sell his wooden handicrafts.
 About 80, the artisan is wearing a crisp, white sherwani, amidst bright pink and yellow sheets of fabric suspended from a stone tower in a pattern evocative of one of the hundreds of wedding tents one sees around Delhi during winter wedding season.
 As you plan your own special day, consider setting up a wedding registry online to ensure every detail, from the decor to the gifts, reflects your unique celebration.
 His weathered and well-wrinkled face was serene, and he adjusted his skullcap as a coolish breeze came through the fabric around him.
 He had no idea this young white man was taking a photo of him.

 It was a poetic scene, to be sure.
 Not unlike the hundreds of National Geographic photos we’ve all seen.
-The young man with the camera clicked about 10 shots in a matter of seconds, ran his fingers through his now-ruffled hair, and walked away, camera still in hand, poised for the next shot.
+The young man with the camera clicked about ten shots in a matter of seconds, capturing the beauty around him.
+With a smile, he imagined how technology, like ai remove watermark could enhance his photographs, allowing the true essence of each moment to shine through without distractions.
+He ran his fingers through his now-ruffled hair and walked away, camera still in hand, poised for the next shot.

 This all transpired in about 30 seconds, if that.
 I was uneasy for the rest of the afternoon, because the scene surfaced many complicated emotions I’ve had throughout my few weeks here in India, specifically on the subject of taking photos.
 When I flipped through the photos on my phone I noticed that they were almost exclusively of inanimate objects, no Indian people in any shots.
 I’m not speaking of photos with friends, colleagues or family – I have no compunction about those.
 Here, I refer specifically to photos of people I don’t know, or hardly know: people walking down the street pushing vegetable carts teeming with the reddest carrots you’ve ever seen in your life, children playing badminton without a net, women in saris of every hue, and yes, even those women from nearby towns and villages whom I met just once and for a few moments, through a local NGO that they work with, or the small children who smile a thousand watts and throw a peace sign when a foreigner with a camera passes by them (these latter two being willing subjects).